-- > build a diversified portfolio of predominantly gold and lithium projects in frontier pro-mining jurisdictions within Africa: - successfully explore the project portfolio aiming for the discovery of commercially material deposits; - define resources to internationally recognized JORC standards; - illustrate the metallurgy of the Company's owned assets with the aim of demonstrating the ability to upgrade to saleable product; and - > obtain the mineral rights, licenses and mining-related permits for the discovery of mineral resources, and demonstrate a viable approach towards their economic extraction, transportation and sale on the global market utilizing the combined the combined skills and experience of the Company's Board and management team.
+- > build a diversified portfolio of predominantly gold and lithium projects in frontier pro-mining jurisdictions within Africa; - successfully explore the project portfolio aiming for the discovery of commercially material deposits; - define resources to internationally recognized JORC standards; - illustrate the metallurgy of the Company's owned assets with the aim of demonstrating the ability to upgrade to saleable product; and - > obtain the mineral rights, licenses and mining-related permits for the discovery of mineral resources, and demonstrate a viable approach towards their economic extraction, transportation and sale on the global market utilizing the combined the combined skills and experience of the Company's Board and management team.

 Mindful of the need to ensure the Company's operations are conducted to comply with all internal systems of control, accountability and safeguards, and in order to ensure all personnel act with honesty, integrity and fairness when dealing with communities, land holders, business partners, suppliers, potential customers, industry participants, governments, regulators, shareholders and fellow employees, the Board established a Social and Ethics Committee during 2018.
-This Committee reports directly to the full Board of Directors.
+This Committee's responsibilities have been dealt with by the Company's Executive Committee and is incorporated into the board meeting.
+The Executive Committee members are Neil Herbert, Vincent Mascolo, Len Kolff and Amanda Harsas.